linode/docs/docs/products/compute/compute-instances/guides/metadata/index.md

 The Metadata service provides both *instance data* and optional *user data*, both of which are explained below:

 -   **Instance data:** The instance data includes information about the Compute Instance, including its label, plan size, region, host identifier, and more.
 -   **User data:** User data is one of the most powerful features of the Metadata service and allows you to define your desired system configuration, including creating users, installing software, configuring settings, and more.
 User data is supplied by the user when deploying, rebuilding, or cloning a Compute Instance.
-This user data can be written as a cloud-config file or any script that can be executed on the target distribution image, such as a bash script.
+This user data can be written as a cloud-config file, or it can be any script that can be executed on the target distribution image, such as a bash script.

     User data can be submitted directly in the Cloud Manager, Linode CLI, or Linode API.
 It's also often programmatically provided through IaC (Infrastructure as Code) provisioning tools like [Terraform](/docs/guides/how-to-build-your-infrastructure-using-terraform-and-linode/).